 THE SUNDAY OREGONIAN, 21 March 1965, page 30

 FORTY YEARS ago, Andrew B. Lambert put in a garden to demonstrate landscaping techniques.
 The garden grew to 10 gardens, has been seen by more than 1,000,000 and is this year honored by a color spread in America's Gardens.
-This is the upper rose garden, looking towards a mirrored pergola in the background across the pool.
+This is the upper rose garden, looking towards a mirrored pergola in the background across the pool. | ANDREW B. LAMBERT has enjoyed showing his beautiful gardens to the million and more visitors, many of them tourists, who have come here.
+This is the color spread on the gardens in new America's Gardens book. |

-Lambert Gardens, a Portland showplace for 40 years, is honored this month in the new publication of America’s Gardens with a two-page color spread.
+Lambert Gardens, a Portland showplace for 40 years, is honored this month in the new publication of Americas Gardens with a two-page color spread.

-The Gardens, which draw between 50,000 and 75,000 visitors a year – most of them from out of town – have passed the 1,000,000 turnstile count and are still going strong in hands of their “almost 80” creator.
+The Gardens, which draw between 50,000 and 75,000 visitors a year most of them from out of town have passed the 1,000,000 turnstile count and are still going strong in hands of their “almost 80” creator.

-They were started in the ’20s at 5120 SE 28th Ave., by Andrew B. Lambert, an Oregon visitor who was a landscape gardener in Georgia.
+They were started in the 20s at 5120 SE 28th Ave., by Andrew B. Lambert, an Oregon visitor who was a landscape gardener in Georgia.

 It was in 1925 that he made a vacation visit to Oregon, “and I was so thrilled with the plant material here, I just decided I wanted to stay.”